Galkurta/Node-Pay/README.md

 If you want to use proxy for change your IP, add proxy in proxy-list.txt

 # Referrals
-if it help you.
+If it help you.
 Please use my Referrals code. https://app.nodepay.ai/register?ref=niQAk7DZ3S8cD6Z